fossasia/meilix-generator/README.md

 We have the following branches
 * **master**
     All development goes on in the master branch.
 If you're making a contribution, you are supposed to make a pull request to master.
 PRs to the branch must pass a build check and a unit-test check on Travis.
+They are usually reviewed by at least two team members.

 ## Best practices